-Do not include interest expense on debt used to purchase rental property or debt used in a rental activity.
+Do not include interest expense:

+• On debt used to purchase rental property or debt used in a rental activity.
 Interest allocable to a rental real estate activity is reported on Form 8825 and is used in arriving at net income (loss) from rental real estate activities on line 2 of Schedule K and in box 2 of Schedule K-1.
 Interest allocable to a rental activity other than a rental real estate activity is included on line 3b of Schedule K and is used in arriving at net income (loss) from a rental activity (other than a rental real estate activity).
-This net amount is reported on line 3c of Schedule K and box 3 of Schedule K-1.
+This net amount is reported on line 3c of Schedule K and in box 3 of Schedule K-1.

-Do not include interest expense on debt used to buy property held for investment.
-Do not include interest expense that is clearly and directly allocable to interest, dividend, royalty, or annuity income not derived in the ordinary course of a trade or business.
-Interest paid or incurred on debt used to purchase or carry investment property is reported on line 13c of Schedule K and in box 13 of Schedule K-1.
-See the instructions for line 13c of Schedule K, for box 13, code I of Schedule K-1, and Form 4952,

-Investment Interest Expense Deduction, for more information on investment property.
+• On debt used to buy property held for investment.
+Interest that is clearly and directly allocable to interest, dividend, royalty, or annuity income not derived in the ordinary course of a trade or business is reported on line 13b of Schedule K and in box 13 of Schedule K-1 using code G. See the instructions for line 13b of Schedule K; box 13, code G of Schedule K-1; and Form 4952, Investment Interest Expense Deduction, for more information on investment property.

-Do not include interest on debt proceeds allocated to distributions made to partners during the tax year.
-Instead, report such interest on line 13e of Schedule K and in box 13 of Schedule K-1 using code S. To determine the amount to allocate to distributions to partners, see Notice 89-35, 1989-1 C.B.
+• On debt proceeds allocated to distributions made to partners during the tax year.
+Instead, report such interest on line 13d of Schedule K and in box 13 of Schedule K-1 using code V. To determine the amount to allocate to distributions to partners, see Notice 89-35, 1989-1 C.B.
 675.